StephaneKoeniguer/StephaneKoeniguer/README.md

 ## About me

+Hi, I’m Stéphane !<br>
-Hi, I'm Stephane, I’m interested  👀 in developing my skills in coding and web creations.
-I’m currently learning Symfony, Javascript.
-I’m looking to collaborate on différent projects that can boost my web culture 💞.<br>
+I’m passionate about enhancing my coding skills and exploring creative web development.
+Currently, I’m diving deeper into Symfony and JavaScript, and I’m eager to collaborate on exciting projects that will expand my web development knowledge and experience. 💻✨<br><br>
 📫 How to reach me ?
 You can use my LinkedIn : Stephane Koeniguer

 ## Things I am passionate about